baozi433/CoffeeShop/README.md

 This project is using EntityFrameworkCore this ORM for data operation, Newtonsoft.Json is for converting JSON data to object, Swashbuckle.AspNetCore is for api test UI.

 ### Folder structure
-We used a repository design pattern with the following structure:
+I used a repository design pattern with the following structure:
 * Controllers: coffee, order, and weather API controllers
 * Data: Datacontext sql server setup and configuration
 * Repository: CoffeeReopository, OrderRepository, and with relevant contracts for data access through designed methods